csstools/postcss-plugins/CONTRIBUTING.md

 ### Quick start

 1. fork the repo and clone it locally
-2. `npm run get-me-going` to install and build dependencies
+2. `npm run setup-workspace` to install and build dependencies
 3. `cd plugins/<plugin-name>`
 4. `npm run build && npm run test` to build and test the plugin after making changes
 5. open a pull request with the changes